boxabirds/yt-gemini-mcp/README.md

 2. Check that the installation completed successfully
 3. Verify the configuration files exist in the locations listed above

+### Client Not Detected

+Make sure the AI assistant is installed in the default location:
+- **Gemini CLI**: `~/.gemini/`
+- **Claude Code**: `claude` command available in PATH
+- **Windsurf**: Standard installation directory
+- **Cursor**: `~/.cursor/` or `%USERPROFILE%\.cursor\`

 ## Security Notes

-- API keys are stored in plain text but with restricted file permissions (owner-only)
+- API keys are stored in `keys.json` with restricted file permissions (owner-only)
-- Never commit or share the test scripts as they contain your API key
+- Never share or commit the `keys.json` file or test scripts as they contain your API key
+- The test scripts contain your API key in plain text - do not share them
 - Consider using environment variables for additional security in production environments

+## Updating

+To update the server, simply run the installer again.
+It will:
+- Download the latest server version
+- Preserve your API keys
+- Update all client configurations

 ## Contributing